tostrowski8080/Projekty-TO/README.md

-# Lab 3: Symulacja Rozprzestrzeniania się Wirusa
+# Lab 3: Virus Spread Simulation

-Okienkowa aplikacja (GUI) symulująca w czasie rzeczywistym dynamikę rozprzestrzeniania się wirusa w zamkniętym pomieszczeniu.
-Ludzie poruszają się po dwuwymiarowej przestrzeni i zarażają się na podstawie określonych reguł dystansu społecznego i czasu ekspozycji.
+A desktop application (GUI) simulating the real-time dynamics of a virus spreading within a closed environment.
+Individuals move across a 2D space and infect one another based on specific social distancing rules and exposure times.

-## Wykorzystany Tech Stack
+## Tech Stack
-- **Język:** C# (.NET)
+- **Language:** C# (.NET)
-- **Interfejs Użytkownika:** WPF (Windows Presentation Foundation) z wykorzystaniem XAML.
+- **User Interface:** WPF (Windows Presentation Foundation) using XAML.
-- **Renderowanie:** `Canvas` oraz `DispatcherTimer` (pętla symulacji działająca w 25 FPS).
+- **Rendering:** `Canvas` and `DispatcherTimer` (simulation loop running at 25 FPS).
-- **Serializacja:** `System.Text.Json` (zapis i odczyt stanu symulacji).
+- **Serialization:** `System.Text.Json` (saving and loading the simulation state).
-- **Paradygmaty i Wzorce:** Object-Oriented Programming (OOP), State (Stan), Memento (Pamiątka).
+- **Paradigms & Patterns:** Object-Oriented Programming (OOP), State Pattern, Memento Pattern.

-## Architektura i Wzorce Projektowe
+## Architecture & Design Patterns

-### 1. Wzorzec Stan (State Pattern)
+### 1. State Pattern
-Każdy stan to osobna klasa, która sama decyduje o swoim zachowaniu i przejściach w inne stany:
+Each health state is encapsulated in a separate class that dictates its own behavior and determines transitions to other states:
-- **`SusceptibleState` (Podatny):** Śledzi czas kontaktu z zarażonymi.
-Po przekroczeniu progu czasowego (oraz wylosowaniu szansy), zmienia stan na `InfectedState`.
+- **`SusceptibleState`:** Tracks contact time with infected individuals.
+Once the exposure time exceeds a specific threshold (and a probability check is passed), it transitions into the `InfectedState`.
-- **`InfectedState` (Zarażony):** Odlicza czas do wyzdrowienia.
-Występuje w dwóch wariantach (z symptomami lub bez), co wpływa na szansę zarażenia innych.
-Po upływie czasu automatycznie zmienia się na `ImmuneState`.
+- **`InfectedState`:** Counts down the time until recovery.
+It exists in two variants (symptomatic and asymptomatic), which directly impacts the probability of infecting others.
+Once the timer elapses, it automatically transitions into the `ImmuneState`.
-- **`ImmuneState` (Odporny):** Ignoruje kontakty z zarażonymi.
+- **`ImmuneState`:** Completely ignores further contacts with infected individuals.

-Klasa `Person` po prostu deleguje metody `Update()` i `HandleContact()` do swojego aktualnego stanu.
+The `Person` class acts as the context, simply delegating the `Update()` and `HandleContact()` methods to its current active state.

-### 2. Wzorzec Pamiątka (Memento Pattern)
+### 2. Memento Pattern
-Aplikacja posiada funkcjonalność zapisu i wczytywania (Save/Load) w dowolnym momencie.
-Zrealizowano to używając wzorca Memento:
+The application features a robust Save/Load system that can capture the simulation at any exact moment, implemented via the Memento pattern:
-- Obiekty (takie jak `Person` czy konkretne stany zdrowia) generują swoje memento (`PersonMemento`, `StateMemento`), które są czystymi klasami DTO (Data Transfer Object).
+- Objects (such as `Person` entities or specific health states) generate their own mementos (`PersonMemento`, `StateMemento`), which act purely as Data Transfer Objects (DTOs).
-- Wewnętrzny stan obiektów (np. prywatne liczniki czasu czy słowniki ekspozycji) nie jest wystawiany publicznie przez properties, lecz zamykany wewnątrz Memento.
+- Internal object states (e.g., private countdown timers or exposure tracking dictionaries) are not exposed publicly via properties; instead, they are strictly encapsulated within the Memento.
-- Główny silnik zbiera je w `SimulationSnapshot` i serializuje do pliku JSON.
-Przy wczytywaniu, obiekty są odtwarzane na podstawie dostarczonych Pamiątek.
+- The main engine collects these mementos into a comprehensive `SimulationSnapshot` and serializes it to a JSON file.
+Upon loading, objects are seamlessly reconstructed using their respective Mementos.

-## Mechanika Symulacji
+## Simulation Mechanics

-Silnik symulacji (`SimulationEngine`) w każdej klatce oblicza nową pozycję ludzi z wykorzystaniem wektorów 2D.
+The `SimulationEngine` recalculates the positions of all individuals every frame using 2D vectors.
-- **Ruch:** Fizyka 2D z odbijaniem się od ścian pomieszczenia.
-Zaimplementowano również losowe zaburzenia (perturbacje) wektora prędkości, co symuluje naturalny spacer.
+- **Movement:** Features 2D physics with bounding box collisions (individuals bounce off the room's walls).
+Random perturbations are frequently applied to the velocity vectors to simulate natural, unpredictable wandering.
-- **Rotacja populacji:** Ludzie przy krawędziach mają szansę opuścić pomieszczenie (`ShouldLeave`), a na ich miejsce pojawiają się nowi ludzie.
+- **Population Rotation:** Individuals lingering near the edges of the simulation have a chance to leave the room (`ShouldLeave`), and new, healthy individuals spawn to replace them, keeping the simulation dynamic.

-## Interfejs
+## User Interface

-Aplikacja posiada panel boczny, z którego użytkownik może kontrolować parametry symulacji w czasie jej trwania.
+The application features an interactive side panel that allows the user to dynamically control simulation parameters while the engine is running.
-Możliwe jest dostosowanie:
+Adjustable parameters include:
-- Rozmiaru populacji
+- Total population size
-- Rozmiaru symulowanego pomieszczenia
+- Simulated room dimensions
-- Współczynnika początkowej odporności
+- Initial immunity rate of the population
-- Odsetka początkowo zakażonych
+- Percentage of initially infected individuals
-- Zapisywania i wczytywania stanu z plików `.json`.
+- Saving and loading simulation states via `.json` files